kayburns/women-snowboard/research/im2txt/README.md

 We thank @PAIR-code for providing the GradCam [implementation](https://github.com/PAIR-code/saliency), which we [include](gradcam) in our repository.

 ### Saliency maps
-Example commands to generate Saliency maps using ground-truth captions:
+Example commands to generate Saliency maps using ground-truth captions (as reported in the paper):
 ```
 VOCAB_FILE="./data/word_counts.txt"
 SAVE_PATH="./results_saliency_test_gt/"